zendframework/zend-expressive-hal/docs/book/representations.md

 use Zend\Expressive\Hal\HalResponseFactory;

 $factory = new HalResponseFactory(
-    new Response(),
     function () {
-        return new Stream(fopen('php://temp', 'wb+'));
+        return new Response();
     }
 );
 ```

-> ### Streams
->
-> A factory callable is necessary for generating streams as they are usually
-> backed by PHP resources, which are not immutable.
-Sharing instances could
-> thus potentially lead to appending or overwriting contents!

-By default, if you pass no arguments to the `HalResponseFactory` constructor, it
-assumes the following:

-- Usage of `Zend\Diactoros\Response`.
-- A callable that returns a new `Zend\Diactoros\Stream` using `php://temp` as
-  its backing resource.
+Additionally, the `HalResponseFactory` constructor can accept the following
+arguments, with the described defaults if none is provided:

 - A `JsonRenderer` instance is created if none is provided.
 - An `XmlRenderer` instance is created if none is provided.

-We provide a PSR-11 compatible factory for generating the `HalResponseFactory`
+We provide a [PSR-11](https://www.php-fig.org/psr/psr-11) compatible factory for
-which uses zend-diactoros by default.
+generating the `HalResponseFactory`, described in [the factories
+chapter](factories.md#zendexpressivehalhalresponsefactoryfactory).

 ## Using the factory